 Flows Each flow represents specific business logic in an app.
 An app can have one or more flows.
 A flow contains one or more activities.
 The flow is activated by a trigger.
 A new flow can be created only from the app details page.
 It can be created from either the Flow view or the Trigger view of the app details page.

-Flow Tester After you have finished designing the flow, use the Flow tester to test the flow.
+Flow Tester After you have designed the flow, use the Flow Tester to test the flow.

 General Category Triggers and Activities The

 General category is available by default in all flows.
 It consists of activities and triggers that may be commonly used by any flow in the app.
 A trigger activates the flow in which it appears.
 An activity is used to perform a task.

 Mapper Within any one flow, use the mapper to pass data between the activities, and between the trigger and the activities or the trigger and the flow.
 Use the mapper to enter the flow or activity input values manually or map the input schema elements to output data of the same data type from preceding activities, trigger, or the flow itself.
 An activity has access to the output data from the trigger to which the flow is attached in addition to the output from any of the activities that precede it in the same flow provided that the trigger or activity has an output.
 This data is displayed in a tree structure under